Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_overview_content.rst

     xfblasStatus_t xfblasCreate(const char* xclbin, string configFile, const char* logFile, xfblasEngine_t engineName, unsigned int kernelNumber = 1, unsigned int deviceIndex = 0)

-This function initializes the XFBLAS library and creates a handle for the specific engine.
-It must be called prior to any other XFBLAS library calls.
+This function initializes the Vitis BLAS library and creates a handle for the specific engine.
+It must be called prior to any other Vitis BLAS library calls.

 .. rubric:: Parameters: